 If you’re looking for more places to get some late-night eats, we’ve got a list of late-night eats in Barrie here.

 Barrie Breakfast Spots

-- Stacked Pancake & Breakfast House – a fast-growing name in the local breakfast business – they are opening new branches across Simcoe County – Stacked Pancake does things simple, but incredibly well.
-Breakfasts and lunches focus on combining quality food with quality service, with a huge choice of dishes as well as drinks to wash it all down.
+- Stacked Pancake & Breakfast House – a fast-growing name in the local breakfast business – is opening new branches across Simcoe County – Stacked Pancake does things but incredibly well.
+Breakfasts and lunches combine quality food with quality service, with a huge choice of dishes and drinks to wash it down.

 - Cora’s Breakfast and Lunch – a bright and cheerful interior provides an inviting space for Cora’s patrons to enjoy the superb breakfasts (and lunches, burgers and wraps!).
 Something of a local institution, Cora’s has been serving in various guises since 1987 when the owner, Cora Mussely Tsouflidou, opened her first restaurant in Montreal.

 Next time you’re in Barrie, give some of these Barrie restaurants a try if you haven’t been there before, or revisit an old favourite.